 The Average Monthly Salary Credit is computed by “dividing the sum of the last sixty (60) monthly salary credits immediately preceding the semester of contingency by sixty (60), or the result obtained by dividing the sum of all the monthly salary credits paid prior to the semester of contingency by the number of monthly contributions paid in the same period, whichever is greater.”

-This means that if your Monthly Salary Credit as an employed SSS member is 20,000, multiply this number by 60 or by the number of paid monthly contributions made a semester before contingency (or two consecutive quarters before retirement).
+If your Monthly Salary Credit as an employed SSS member is 20,000, multiply this number by 60 or by the number of paid monthly contributions made a semester before contingency (or two consecutive quarters before retirement).
 This will be your AMSC.

 The same computation illustrated above applies to OFWs.
 Try doing your own calculations with the help of the pension calculator from SSS.

-5. What is the maximum SSS pension?
+5. How much is the maximum SSS pension?

 - SSS Retirement Benefit Estimator

 - SSS List of Valid IDs and Documents

 - SSS raises alarm on pension benefits (The Philippine Star, September 2022)

 - Average Monthly Salary Credit (Social Security Act of 2018)